Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * You can run the code locally by cloning or downloading.
 * You click the code button within the repositorie and then select either clone or download.
-* If you clone you will be provided with a url to run in your IDE.
+* If you choose to clone you will be provided with a URL.
+Copy the URL from the "Clone with HTTPS" section.
+* In your IDE, open Git Bash.
+* Type Git Clone and then paste the URL you copied.
+* Press enter and this will create the clone.
-* If you download, you will be given a zip file.
+* If you choose to download, you will be given a zip file.

 ## Credits